osteele/imu-tools/README.md

 1. Install the [SLAB_USBtoUART drivers](https://rehmann.co/blog/drivers-for-slab_usbtouart/)

-2. Copy `src/config.py.tmpl` to `src/config.py`.
+2. Copy `pyboard/config.py.tmpl` to `pyboard/config.py`.
 Edit the latter file to fill in the values.

 3. Follow the instructions [here](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) to
    install MicroPython on the ESP32.

-   1. Download the highest-numbered firmware whose name has the form `esp32-20190529-v1.11.bin`, firmware from [the MicroPython download page](https://micropython.org/download#esp32).
+   1. Download the highest-numbered firmware whose name has the form `esp32-20190529-v1.11.bin` from [the MicroPython download page](https://micropython.org/download#esp32).
    2. Run the following shell commands.
 Replace `esp32-20190529-v1.11.bin` by the file that you downloaded in the previous step.